-The Dodgers set a major league mark for most home runs in consecutive games by a team with 24 games with a least one round tripper.
-Brooklyn starter Preacher Roe hits the record breaking round-tripper with a third-inning blast in the team's 9-5 victory over Pittsburgh at Forbes Field.
+The Dodgers set a major league mark for the most consecutive games with a home run by a team with a least one round tripper in their 24 contests.
+Brooklyn starter Preacher Roe hits the record-breaking homer with a third-inning blast in the team's 9-5 victory over Pittsburgh at Forbes Field.

-With a 6-3 loss to the Indians at Sportsman's Park in St. Louis, the Browns set a major league record losing their 20th consecutive home game.
+The Browns, with their 6-3 loss to the Indians at Sportsman's Park in St. Louis, set a major league record, losing their 20th consecutive home game.
 The non-winning streak dates back to June 3.

 At Forbes Field, Hank Aaron's eighth inning single ties the score and a triple hit by Willie Mays plates Aaron with the winning run in the 5-4 All-Star victory in the first of the two Midsummer Classics to be played during the season.